Close

 Kuwait categorizes travelers into three distinct groups:

-• Tier 1: Nationals from 53 countries eligible for visa-on-arrival or e-visa (includes most Western nations, Japan, South Korea, etc.)
+• Tier 2: Nationals from approximately 53 countries eligible for visa-on-arrival or eVisa, includes most Western nations, Japan, South Korea, and several others

 • Tier 3: All other nationalities requiring sponsored visas before travel